wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step9.md

-## Configuring the Python API to work with our new Keycloak realm
+## Configuring the Python API to work with our Keycloak realm

 # Adding a client_secrets.json file

-When integrating Keycloak to work with a Flask API, it is usually convenient to have a client_secrets JSON file which contains information about things like endpoints which the application will use to obtain and verify information.
-Here is how the json file should look, assuming you named the realm myRealm, and the client_ID as flask-app.
+When integrating Keycloak to work with a Flask API, it is usually convenient to have a `client_secrets.json` file which contains information about things like endpoints which the application will use to obtain and verify information.
+Here is how the json file should look, assuming you named the realm `myRealm`, and the client_ID as `flask-app`:

 <pre class="file" data-filename="project/client_secrets.json" data-target="replace">
 {
     "web": {